 Not all horses display obvious signs of abnormalities.
 For example, a stoic horse might have a very serious form of colic, but his only outward sign is that he is off feed.
 There is no rolling or pawing.
 However, if his heart rate is 70 beats per minute, you know it is very abnormal and indicative of a serious problem.

 Finally, when you have trained yourself to observe your horse on a regular basis, you often can see the subtle "red flags" that there is a problem that warrants further evaluation by you, and your veterinarian.

 About the Author

 Christina S. Cable, DVM, Dipl.
-ACVS, currently co-owns Early Winter Equine in Lansing, N.Y., with her husband Michael A Ball, DVM.
+ACVS, owns Early Winter Equine in Lansing, New York.
 The practice focuses on primary care of mares and foals and performance horse problems.